MicrosoftDocs/powerbi-docs/powerbi-docs/service-export-to-pbix.md

 ms.topic: article
 ms.tgt_pltfrm: NA
 ms.workload: powerbi
-ms.date: 09/27/2017
+ms.date: 01/20/2018
 ms.author: mihart

 ---
 # Export a report from Power BI service to Desktop (Preview)
 In Power BI Desktop, you can export (also referred to as *download*) a report to Power BI service by saving the report and selecting **Publish**.
 You can also export in the other direction as well, and download a report from Power BI service to Desktop.
-The file extension for files being exported, in either direction, is *.pbix*.
+The extension for files being exported, in either direction, is *.pbix*.

 There are a few limitations and considerations to keep in mind, which are discussed later in this article.